Imprints of cosmological tensions in reconstructed gravity

 What about the $H_0$ tension?
 Fig.~\ref{fig:shoes} demonstrates the general difficulty in solving the Hubble tension by allowing for an evolving DE at low redshifts.
 In particular, one can see the clear separation between the BAO data cluster, aligned along the upper grey band, corresponding to the luminosity distances calibrated on the Planck best-fit $\Lambda$CDM model, {\it i.e.}, using the sound horizon determined by Planck CMB measurements, and the SN data cluster, aligned along the lower grey band, corresponding to the Cepheid based calibration by SH0ES.
 Adding the SH0ES prior on $M_{\rm SN}$ to the data brings the reconstructed expansion history closer to the lower band, but it is still far from a good agreement.
 The posteriors for $H_0$ are shown in Fig.~\ref{fig:tension}.
 We find $H_0=69.
 7 \pm 1.4$ km/s/Mpc from the fit to Baseline+LSS+$M_{\rm SN}$ with the Horndeski prior and $A_L$, which is within $2\sigma$ of the SH0ES value of $H_0=73.2 \pm 1.3$ km/s/Mpc.
-The better agreement is largely due to the increased uncertainty.
-Compared with $\Lambda$CDM, the total $\chi^2$ is improved by 14.1 (10.1) with $A_L$ (without $A_L$).
-The improvement becomes 25.8 (21.8) without the theory prior due to more flexibility in $\Omega_X$, as seen in Fig.~\ref{fig:shoes}, giving $H_0=71.0 \pm 1.4$ km/s/Mpc.
+However, as one can see from Table~\ref{tab:parametersAll} in SI, the value of $\chi_{M}^2$ remains high and the ``easing'' of the tension comes at the cost of a significant increase in the uncertainty of $H_0$.